 Most Significant Benefits of the Hideez Solution for Healthcare

-The Hideez Enterprise Solution for healthcare enables fast proximity authentication for employees.
+The Hideez Authentication Service for healthcare enables fast proximity authentication for employees.
 Employees can instantly login as they approach their workstations and log out as they walk away from their position.
-The Centralized Hideez Server allows for secure monitoring and access management to corporate accounts.
+The centralized Hideez Server allows for secure monitoring and access management to corporate accounts.

 Its solutions bring a long list of benefits in terms of identity and access management for healthcare services.
 Some of the most notable ones include: